kavia-common/jira-confluence-connector-146762-146771/integration_frontend/README.md

 ## Module path alias

 - The `@` alias is configured to point to `src/` via `tsconfig.json` (`"paths": { "@/*": ["./src/*"] }`).
+- If you see "Module not found: Can't resolve '@/...'", ensure you are importing from `@/` and that the file exists under `src/`.
 - Shared helpers for backend calls are exposed under:
   - `@/lib/api` (buildBackendUrl, getApiBaseUrl, fetchJiraProjects, fetchConfluencePages)
   - `@/lib/oauth` (buildOAuthLoginUrl)